aerickt/lapwing-for-beginners/src/Chapter-15.md

   * Can be the word "bilateral"
   * Can be the phrase "by lateral" as in "Love waves cause damage by lateral movement of the ground."

 Below is a table of some basic word/prefix conflicts.
 Prefixes will be given to the intuitive outline and the word variant will use the asterisk key or a different vowel chord.
 However, for some common words, it's useful to brief them as it is useful in phrases.

-You are free to add your own briefs for the word variants.
+> **NOTE:** you are free to add your own briefs for the word variants.

 | Prefix/word | Prefix Outline | Recommended word outline(s) | Explanation |
 | ---- | ---- | ---- | ---- |